duyamn/EECS2030-AW22/cs 2030 notes.md

 This is because `puppy1` thinks it's pointing to an `Animal` instead of a `Dog`.

-# --- Lect 14: Static & Dynamic Binding,  DBC & Inheritance & Polymorphism ---
+# Lect 14: Static & Dynamic Binding - DBC & Inheritance & Polymorphism
 The behaviour of a method changing depending on the object it works on (overriding a superclass' method in the subclass) is possible due to Late/Dynamic binding.